celestiaorg/docs/docs/nodes/validator-node.md

 # Setting up a Celestia Validator Node

+> NOTE: Validator participation only works on Mamaki Testnet.
+You are currently on Arabica page.
+Switch to Mamaki Testnet installations in the Navbar dropdown above.

 Validator nodes allow you to participate in consensus in the Celestia network.

 ## Hardware requirements